GauravMcode/Quick-Shop_user/README.md

 </p>

 ### Order :
-  view items in cart, Selcet Address, or currrent location, or add a new address, review order & proceed to payment, download and view invoice.
+View items in cart, Selcet Address, or currrent location, or add a new address, review order & proceed to payment, download and view invoice.

  <pre>
 <p align="center">